barchart/north-america-grain-price/docs/content/quick_start.md

 ## 01 Get an API key

 Head over to the [cmdty website](https://www.barchart.com/cmdty/data/grain-prices) and fill out the 'Get Started' form.
-The Barchart team will quickly set you up your very own API key.
+The Barchart team will quickly set up your very own API key.

 ## 02 Make your first query